xhrsteven/Eyepetizer-react-app/README.md

 * Naeem

 # DESCRIPTION:
-Eyepetizer is an easy to use social media app that allows users to upload photos, follow other users, and comment on posts reguarding benificial information on coding .
-User's will use this app to connect with other coders regarding events going on, job openings, and problems working on project/ assignment etc.
+Eyepetizer is an easy to use social media app for coders that allows users to upload photos, follow other users, and comment on posts.
+Think of it as an Instagram specifically designed for coders.
+Web Developers and future web developers can use this platform to post pictures or messages regarding their every day life.
+User's can use this app to connect with other coders regarding events going on, job openings, or problems working on projects/assignments etc.

 # API USED:
 * React-Bootstrap